somdipdey/Performance-Difference-Between-Different-Ways-Of-Iterating-Over-A-Dictionary-In-C-/README.md

 This program evaluates the performance of three different ways of iterating over a Dictionary in C#.

-# The Three Different Method of Iterating Over Dictionary
+# The Three Different Methods of Iterating Over Dictionary
 First, let's assume that the Dictionary variable is as follows:

 C#